 London New Years Eve fireworks

 For me, however, it doesn’t really make much sense to pay for standing in the crowd just to see 20 minutes of fireworks over people’s heads and not even be able to bring your own alcohol on the spot.
 Also, the tickets are already sold out at the beginning of December.
 What should you do then?

 Where to go to watch London New Year’s Eve fireworks for free?

-5. Find other cheap activities
+6. Explore – find other cheap activities

 We’ve seen most of them before, so this time we just focused on the winter and holiday options.

-Some people might find it tacky, but I think it’s nice just to see how big it is and walk around with sugary mulled wine in your hand to look at different stols and feel Christmassy climate.
+Some people might find it tacky, but I think it’s nice just to see how big it is and walk around with sugary mulled wine in your hand to look at different stalls and feel Christmassy climate.
 We didn’t really do any of activities inside, as it’s not our thing, but we enjoyed watching live music bands with fairy lights sparkling all around us.

-Entrance is free but you need to pay for everything else.
+The entrance is free but you need to pay for everything else.
 Mulled wine costs around £4, beer £4-£5.

-Visit cities around
+Visit the cities around

 Like it?
 Pin it!